Mr-Alireza82/ISO8583/README.md

    Uses the Builder Pattern to fluently construct ISO8583 messages.
    The message itself stays generic, but its values depend on the chosen protocol.

 3. **Protocol Logic**
-   Defines the rules and templates for a specific ISO8583 protocol version (e.g., 1987/1993/2003).
+   Defines the rules and templates for a specific ISO8583 protocol.
    Each protocol can provide its own builder configuration.
-   - Same builder structure
-   - Different field definitions and values

 This separation allows you to:
 - Reuse the **Client** for networking without touching message construction.